-Chevron Phillips Chemical Company LP (Chevron Phillips Chemical or the Company) offers an Employee Assistance Program (EAP), administered by Magellan Healthcare.
-The EAP is provided to all employees regardless of their participation in a Chevron Phillips Chemical medical plan.
+Chevron Phillips Chemical Company LP (Chevron Phillips Chemical or the Company) offers an Employee Assistance Program (EAP), administered by Health Advocate.
+The EAP is provided to all employees regardless of their participation in a Chevron Phillips Chemical BlueCross BlueShield of TX medical plan.
 All employees are automatically enrolled in the EAP from their first day of employment.